 You don’t expect it to happen to you and then wham!
 Your site gets hacked.
-It happens to best of us.
+It happens to the best of us.
 And I would know because it happened to me just last week.

-What’s worse is that my site’s IP address was also blacklisted, which means my site and any site on my hosting account using that IP was marked as spam.
+What’s worse is that my site’s IP address was also blocklisted, which means my site and any site on my hosting account using that IP was marked as spam.
 I couldn’t send emails without them bouncing, my search engine ranking started plummeting and visitors couldn’t access my site without getting a virus.

 What.
 A. Nightmare.

 Luckily, I was able to test my site to identify the problem, find the hack and remove it, and then get my sites off the blocklist.

 Today, I’m going to show you the process I used to clean up my site so you can fix yours, too.
 If you’re not too keen on DIY fixes, that’s okay because I’ll also show you some great plugins that can also do the job.

 How I Was Hacked